 Green Angel Syndicate

 Green Angel Syndicate claims to be the only angel syndicate in the UK specialising in the fight against climate change.
 The fund will invest between £150k and £500k into UK-based businesses that are developing green technologies or solutions, to reduce greenhouse emissions.
 Its portfolio currently includes 26 high-growth UK companies, from Piclo, a peer-to-peer marketplace for renewable energy, to solar solutions firms Power Roll and Naked Energy.

 Fair By Design

 Ascension is an early-stage venture capital firm that backs promising tech and impact founders.
 Its Fair By Design fund is focused on ending the poverty premium by providing growth capital to innovative companies that aim to make markets fairer.
 Active since 2017, Fair By Design has already backed 18 high-growth businesses in the UK.
 These include fast-growing fintech startups Wagestream, Credit Kudos, and Youtility.

 Alongside collaborating with the public and private sector, Fair By Design invests in companies from Seed stage through to Series A and beyond, providing loans and equity funding.
 It will consider both for-profit and not-for-profit ventures, including community interest companies (CICs) and charities, as well as co-investment opportunities with other funds.

-Download our free PDF to see every active impact fund in the UK.
+Download our free PDF to see our list of 44 impact investing funds in the UK